mseri/pplofthesoil/README.md

 - Create an easy to use application to collect and send the data from probes that cannot be connected to wifi or bluetooth networks
 - Make the system independent from us and working on a global scale
 - Add some finer controls on the database to avoid fake data
-- Add ability to interact with grower nations API
 - Implement a flexible API to make the soil data available to researchers and any other in need
-- Create a complete database of fruit and vegetables and the soil/weather characteristic needed to grow them.
-In this way we can give precise information of what is best to plant in a certain soil based on the collected data
 - Improve the Web App to include data analysis, comparisons and infographics
 - Go to other planet (see below)